 The ingredients of the marinade could be straight from a Thai cookbook — shallots, garlic, kaffir lime leaves, basil, spring onions, fish sauce.
-Apart from the use of dill, which I’ve never seen in a Thai recipe.
+Apart from the use of dill, which you don’t see as much in Thai recipes as you do, say, basil and lemongrass.
 While the fish is simply steamed in a ‘parcel’ of banana leaves, softening the leaves over the burner proved to be a little tricky.

 Next, we cut through the lemongrass to make a ‘basket’ to hold the mince mixture, which proves a little more difficult.
 Once the baskets are made we stuff the lemongrass with the mince mixture, coat it with a beaten egg mixture, and deep fry it in a wok.
 As we’ll later discover, this is a fantastic dish to have with a couple of Beerlaos, only you’ll always wish you’d made twice as much as you did.

 The version we make uses pork, but buffalo (or just about any form of meat you can get your hands on in the country) is also popular.
 The use of water instead of stock makes the flavour of the dish a little thin, even using a ping pong-sized ball of flame-hardened sticky rice as a thickening agent for the stew.
 For me it’s a dish to be had in Luang Prabang, but not one I’ve had the urge to make since.

 After everything is ready, our small group sits down to devour our dishes, and they’re all delicious.
 We don’t have much room left after the feast, yet we have our final dish of the day still to make, dessert — khao gam, purple sticky rice with coconut sauce.

-Joy’s Lao cooking course and Phousi market tour are both a fantastic experience, especially if you’re a foodie.
-We strongly suggest doing them as soon as you arrive in Luang Prabang so you quickly get a good overview of Lao cuisine, the common ingredients, and the methods of cooking.
+The Tamarind Lao cooking course and Phousi market tour are both fantastic experiences, especially if you’re a food lover.
+We strongly suggest doing both as soon as you arrive in Luang Prabang so you quickly get a good overview of Lao cuisine, the common ingredients, and the methods of cooking.

-Tamarind Lao cooking course
+Tamarind Lao Cooking Course